KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 * No Superconduct on corresponding displaced water: [YouTube](https://youtu.be/Xma4ohW6Zks)

 **Significance:**
 Bravo, MiYoHo.
 On the surface, this seems to be a relatively innocuous mechanic that has little impact on gameplay or balance.
-However, this is actually a brilliant mechanic that increases game depth and the skill ceiling of Genshin Impact.
-Consider some alternate methods to implement the frozen water mechanic:
+However, this is actually a brilliant mechanic that increases game depth and the Skill ceiling of Genshin Impact.
+Consider some alternate methods to implement the Frozen water mechanic:

-One option is to make things "logical," for frozen water to simply disappear when the water level moves, or to move with the water itself.
+One option is to make things "logical," for Frozen water to simply disappear when the water level moves, or to move with the water itself.
 There is nothing inherently bad about this approach, but it has little effect on gameplay, and the game will have less depth as a result.
 Allowing Cryo units to obtain the high ground, unlike other Elements, increases the variety and diversity in Genshin Impact.
 Consider the alternative.
 If every Element had the same capabilities, then the game would be much less interesting.
 Thus, the "logical" approach is undesirable.

 ## Electro Crystals